 St. Louise and St. Vincent set an example for service that embraced both humility and gratitude.
 They believed in a holistic approach to this service that addressed the body, mind, and spirit of the individual.
 In light of the violence and poverty plaguing our communities in Chicago, we find it a great privilege at Marillac St. Vincent to be a beacon of hope for families who are looking for a better way.
 Providing education, food, and a new lease on life for our isolated and marginalized neighbors.

 Each day, we bring education opportunities to over 800 infants, toddlers, and school-age children.
 As one of the ten largest food pantries in Cook County, we distributed nearly 600,000 pounds of food last year alone.
 And 90% of the homebound seniors we work with have been able to stay in their homes to age in place.

 That is who we are.
 But who are you?

 You might be a parent looking for quality early education opportunities for your children.
 Maybe you are reentering the workforce for the first time in a while, but you don’t know how to write a resume or use a computer.
 Perhaps you Googled “Chicago food pantries” on your phone, and you’ve stumbled here, looking for nourishment for your family.
 Or you might even be a retiree, looking to give back to your community by volunteering.

 Whatever brought you here, we are glad you made it.
 And with our new, mobile-friendly, simplified site, we hope you will find the resources you are looking for more easily.

-President & CEO, Marillac St. Vincent Family Services
+Chief Programs Officer, Marillac St. Vincent Family Services